-This status update includes the accessibility initiatives that were done in 2016 to implement the strategy outlined in our multi-year accessibility plan.
+This status report includes the accessibility initiatives that were completed in 2017 to implement the strategies outlined in Bruce County's Multi-Year Accessibility Plan.

 Bruce County's Commitment to Accessibility

 The Corporation of the County of Bruce is committed to eliminating barriers and improving accessibility for persons with disabilities in a manner that respects dignity, independence integration and equal opportunity.